LandrumTrev/TriviaGame-MontyPython/README.md

 # Monty Python's Flying Trivia
-##### timed multiple-choice quiz
+##### Single-timer multiple-choice quiz

-JavaScript, jQuery, CSS, HTML5, custom web fonts, GitHub.
+JavaScript, jQuery, CSS, HTML, custom web fonts, GitHub, responsive web design (RWD).
 Timed quiz with countdown timer clock and timeout-triggered functionality.

 > Welcome to the most foul, cruel, and bad tempered quiz you ever set eyes on!
 You have 3 minutes to find out how big a fan you really are.
 And should you do poorly, we will taunt you a second time."